Music & Lyrics: Marie-Lynn Hammond

 1. In the old days of folk festivals, guys always seemed to get the sexy workshops like “Rebel Songs That Changed the World” and “Really Fast Train Songs with Lots of Instrumental Breaks So the Guys Can All Try to Out-Solo One Another,” while the gals got stuck with “Lugubrious Lullabies” or “Interminable Ballads about Masochistic Women Who Die on the Scottish Moors of Broken Hearts.”

 When an artistic director asked me what workshops I’d like to be in for one festival, I said, “Anything but ‘Love Songs.’”
 On arriving at the festival, I found I was to host a workshop called “Canadian Love.”
-In mock revenge I dashed off this ditty.
+In mock revenge I dashed off this ditty.2.
+The first two lines of the chorus actually made it into John Robert Columbo’s The Dictionary of Canadian Quotations, so, God help me, this may be the only thing that I’m remembered for.

 Oh, and it was written during a recession, hence the line about the dollar falling; and before Canada went all metric, hence “90 above.”
 I came across my quote again in one of those teeny stocking-stuffer books of Canadiana and found the same two lines there, but an editor had amended the 2nd line to “It’s either 40 below or it’s 40 above.”
 Tsk tsk.
 That’s just editing gone anal!